egc112/ddwrt/adblock/readme.md

    1. enable jffs2 (administration->jffs2) **or** use usb with jffs directory
    2. enable syslogd (services->services->system log)
    3. copy ddwrt-adblock.sh from [egc](https://github.com/egc112/ddwrt/tree/main/adblock) to /jffs
-   4. make executable: chmod +x /jffs/ddwrt-adblock.sh
+   4. make executable: `chmod +x /jffs/ddwrt-adblock.sh`
    5. add to Administration  > Commands:
        `/jffs/ddwrt-adblock.sh &`
       if placed on USB then "Save USB" ; if jffs2 is used then : "Save Startup"
-      Depending on the speed of your router or use of VPN, you might need to precede the command with: sleep 30
+      Depending on the speed of your router or use of VPN, you might need to precede the command with: `sleep 30`
    6. add the following to the "additional dnsmasq options" field on the
       services page:
        `conf-dir=/tmp,*.blck`
-       `/tmp/blocklists` is the directory where the blocklists are placed and can be checked
+       `/tmp/` is the directory where the blocklists: `*.blck` are placed and can be checked
    7. modify options e.g. URL list, MYWHITELIST and MYBLACKLIST:
         vi /jffs/ddwrt-adblock.sh
 	or edit with WinSCP